Hammarskjöld (film): Plot

 Alone, Hammarskjöld finds his personal life in turmoil as he is forced to step back from Levin after learning that the latter has been charged with homosexuality, compounded by the death of his beloved monkey, Greenback.
 Despite these troubles, he launches Operation Morthor in September 1961 with the aim of taking Katanga by force.
-The Kennedy administration intercepts his plans and, believing the new action to be rash, discretely informs Tshombe.
+The Kennedy administration intercepts his plans and, believing the new action to be rash, discreetly informs Tshombe.
 Morthor ends in disaster, with UN troops are ambushed by secessionist forces with illicitly procured fighter jets.

 Frustrated, Hammarskjöld and his aide Bill Ronallo travel to Congo, facing criticism for the failed operation.
 Privately, Hammarskjöld learns the British have convinced Tshombe to negotiate a ceasefire scheduled in Ndola, Northern Rhodesia.
 The UN charters a Transair Douglas DC-6 for the negotiations but fails to secure air escorts, worrying Ronallo about Hammarskjöld’s safety.
 Hammarskjöld prepares for the trip and receives a heartfelt letter from Levin, professing his care.
 Touched, Hammarskjöld writes a response before departing.

 Unbeknownst to him, Union Minière has hired new mercenaries to track his movements and prepare to intercept his actions.
 Moments before landing at Ndola, the DC-6 is shot down by a mercenary-operated fighter jet, killing both Hammarskjöld and Ronallo.
 Hammarskjöld's death is met with worldwide grief and shock, deeply affecting Levin, who receives Hammarskjöld's letter addressing his repressed longing for him.
 Elsewhere, Hammarskjöld’s private secretary Hanna finds his collection of self-introspective poems, which are later published as the book Vägmärken.

 The film’s concluding intertitles reveal that Hammarskjöld was posthumously awarded the Nobel Peace Prize for his efforts toward peace.
 The mysterious circumstances of his death are noted, alongside the fact that his objective of expelling Belgian interests from Congo was realized in 1963.